Politics of Palau: Executive branch

 Presidential elections take place every four years, when the president and vice president run on separate tickets.
 The president, who is the head of state and head of government, is currently Surangel Whipps Jr.

 Cabinet

 The President is advised and assisted in governing by his/her Cabinet, composed of the Vice President and ministers responsible for the eight government ministries.
+The ministries include Ministry of Finance, Ministry of Justice and Ministry of Education.

 Legislature

 The Palau National Congress (Olbiil era Kelulau) is a bicameral legislature consisting of the House of Delegates and the Senate of Palau, which both sit at the Capitol Complex in Ngerulmud, Melekeok State.